LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 How does GLP-3 compare structurally to dual agonists like GLP-2 T? (for educational purposes only)

 While GLP-2 T engages two receptors (GIP and GLP-1), GLP-3’s peptide sequence was engineered to additionally activate the glucagon receptor — requiring incorporation of glucagon-derived residues not present in dual agonist designs.
 Both compounds share lipidation strategies (C-20 fatty diacid for albumin binding) and DPP-4 resistance modifications, but GLP-3’s sequence diverges substantially to accommodate three-receptor cross-reactivity within a single linear peptide.
 The structural challenge of maintaining potency at three distinct class B GPCRs simultaneously required extensive sequence optimization.
-Research compound — not outside laboratory research use.
+For laboratory research use only.

 Citation: Coskun T, Urva S, Roell WC, et al. Cell Metab.
 2022;34(9):1234-1247.e9.
 PubMed